manojxk/automation-slides/Readme.md

 | **RLM Reports**           | Manually search for component names in RLM and enter RLM IDs in an Excel sheet. | Automated script retrieves and populates data in an Excel file from RLM, eliminating manual data entry. | Substantial time saved in generating RLM reports. |
 | **Validation and Verification** | Manual validation processes with longer verification times. | Innovative automated methods for validation, significantly reducing verification time. | Substantial time saved in validation and verification. |

-The updated table now includes the "RLM Reports" process, indicating how automation has significantly saved time by eliminating manual data entry tasks in generating RLM reports.